richard-hathaway-897/2022-msia423-hathaway-richard-project/README.md

 ## Application

-This web application enables a user to predict the traffic volume at westbound Interstate 94 at Minnesota DoT ATR Station 301
+This web application enables a user to predict the traffic volume at westbound Interstate 94 at Minnesota DoT ATR Station 301 given several input variables.
+In order to generate these predictions, the user must input the following items:

+**Temperature:** Enter a temperature between -40 and 115 degrees fahrenheit.

+**Percentage of Cloud Cover:** Enter a value between 0 and 100.

+**Weather Description:** Enter a weather description.
+Valid values are (case_sensitive): Clouds, Clear, Mist, Rain, Snow, Drizzle, Haze, Thunderstorm, Fog, Smoke, and Squall

+**Month:** Enter a numeric value between 1 and 12 for the month.

+**Hour:** Enter a numeric value between 0 and 23 for the hour.

+**Day Of Week:** Enter a day of the week (case_sensitive): Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, or Saturday.

+**Holiday:** Enter "None" if the date is not a holiday.
+Any other value will be treated as a holiday.

+**Hourly Rainfall in mm:** Enter a value between 0 and 300 for the hourly rainfall in mm.

 ## Project Design Decisions